-Liza Monroy is the author of the collection of personal essays Seeing As Your Shoes Are Soon To Be On Fire (Counterpoint/Soft Skull Press), the memoir The Marriage Act: The Risk I Took To Keep My Best Friend In America And What It Taught Us About Love (Counterpoint/Soft Skull), and the novel Mexican High (Spiegel & Grau/Random House).
+Liza Monroy is the author of the personal essay collection Seeing As Your Shoes Are Soon To Be On Fire (Counterpoint/Soft Skull Press), the memoir The Marriage Act: The Risk I Took To Keep My Best Friend In America And What It Taught Us About Love (Counterpoint/Soft Skull), and the novel Mexican High (Spiegel & Grau/Random House).
 Her writing has appeared in The New York Times, The New York Times Magazine, The Los Angeles Times, O (Oprah Magazine), Poets & Writers, Marie Claire, Newsweek, Guernica, Catamaran, The Village Voice, Everyday With Rachael Ray, Jane, Self, Psychology Today, Jezebel, Publishers Weekly, Bust and many other publications and anthologies, including The New York Times’ Best of Modern Love, Goodbye To All That: Writers on Loving and Leaving New York, Oprah’s Little Book of Calm and Comfort, One Big Happy Family, and Wedding Cake For Breakfast.
 A graduate of Emerson College and Columbia University’s School of the Arts, Liza has taught writing at Columbia University, UCLA Extension, and is currently on the faculty of the Writing Program at UC Santa Cruz.
-She loves surfing, playing capoeira, reading, traveling, drinking coffee, and spending time with her husband and their family of one tiny human, a pug, and an unruly potbellied pig named Señor Bacon.
+She loves surfing, playing capoeira, reading, traveling, drinking coffee, and spending time with her husband and their family of two tiny humans, a pug, and an unruly potbellied pig named Señor Bacon.

 Editing & Writing Coaching